It won't be long until the witching hour of Halloween is upon us.

 Oozing with white chocolate ganache turned green and gangly purple tentacles, this pumpkin cauldron cake is the perfect Halloween party centrepiece.
 And, thanks to this handy step-by-step guide from the brilliant Briony Williams, you can recreate it at home!

 Mini doughnut eyeballs

 Keep an eye on your guests with these fruity doughnut eyeballs.
-Easy put together together, they're the perfect party (trick or) treat.
+Easy to put together, they're the perfect party treat to scare your guests with.